Best AI Financial Planning Assistants in 2026

 Short answer

 “AI financial planning assistant” sounds like one product, but the things people open are doing very different jobs.
 Some try to cover your whole financial life.
 Some focus on budgeting or net worth.
 Some go deep on your investment portfolio and little else.
 The most important difference is not which one is smartest, it is how broad it is (planning across your whole picture versus depth on one slice) and whether it connects to your real accounts.
-This guide covers five of them (Origin, Cleo, Empower, PortfolioPilot, and Walnut), describes each on the same fields, and is honest about where each one, including Walnut, is the wrong fit.
+This guide covers five of them (Origin, Cleo, Walnut, Empower, and PortfolioPilot), describes each on the same fields, and is honest about where each one, including Walnut, is the wrong fit.
+We will name Walnut alongside the others throughout rather than parking it in a corner, so you can see exactly where it lines up and where it does not.

 What an AI financial planning assistant is